braksator/webarchiver/README.md

 + Pull down remote websites to archive.
 Currently it only works on static files you already have.
 + Extract contents of style and script tags into separate files.
 This would allow them to be cached client-side.
-+ Perhaps integrating image compression, and using magic number filetype detection in case the extension is wrong.
++ Perhaps integrating image compression, and using magic number filetype detection in case the extension is wrong (it was common for image data to be served from PHP or Perl, or for webmasters to use bogus image extensions to bypass hosting limitations, and finding these can be a problem without automation.)

 ## BTW...